stfc/PSyclone/tutorial/training/gocean/2.10-GameOfLife-mpi/README.md

 > PSyclone) only supports halo exchanges of depth 1.

 ## Combination with other Transformations
 MPI can obviously work together with other transformations.
+Provide the `fuse_loops.py` script as parameter, and check the created output file or the displayed schedule.

+You can also combine distributed memory with OpenMP:
-For example, in order to fuse loops and apply OpenMP, the script from example 2.8 can be used.
+Start with using the script `openmp.py` from example 2.8 (a copy is in this directory).
 This results in the following PSy-layer:

       CALL current%halo_exchange(1)
-      !$omp parallel default(shared), private(i,j)
+      !$omp parallel do default(shared), private(i,j), schedule(static)
-      !$omp do schedule(dynamic)
       DO j = neighbours%internal%ystart, neighbours%internal%ystop, 1
         DO i = neighbours%internal%xstart, neighbours%internal%xstop, 1
           CALL count_neighbours_code(i, j, neighbours%data, current%data)
-          CALL compute_born_code(i, j, born%data, current%data, neighbours%data)
-          CALL compute_die_code(i, j, die%data, current%data, neighbours%data)
         END DO
       END DO
-      !$omp end do
+      !$omp end parallel do
-      !$omp do schedule(dynamic)
+      !$omp parallel do default(shared), private(i,j), schedule(static)
-      DO j = current%internal%ystart, current%internal%ystop, 1
+      DO j = born%internal%ystart, born%internal%ystop, 1
-        DO i = current%internal%xstart, current%internal%xstop, 1
+        DO i = born%internal%xstart, born%internal%xstop, 1
-          CALL combine_code(i, j, current%data, die%data, born%data)
+          CALL compute_born_code(i, j, born%data, current%data, neighbours%data)
-        END DO
-      END DO
-      !$omp end do
-      !$omp end parallel
+      ...

-The whole computation is included in a single `OpenMP parallel` section, the loops over rows are parallelised using OpenMP, and as many loops as possible are fused.
+Each kernel is included in an `openmp parallel do`, so the loops over rows are parallelised using OpenMP.

-Remember that `combine_code` cannot be called before all previous computations have been finished (otherwise the current state is updated before the counting for its neighbours to the right and bottom have been updated.
+Then try to use the `openmp_combined.py` script from the previous example (a copy is in this directory).
+It doesn't work.
+Why do you get an error?

+Fix the script.

+The reason for the error is the modified tree structure due to the added halo exchange.
+Fix the `openmp_combined.py` script to work here.
+Notice that later we will address more intelligent scripting.